 - You cannot be blacklisted or banned from any other gambling sites

 If you qualify to sign up for sports betting in Nevada, just follow these easy steps and you will be on your way to placing some wagers.

 - Click or tap on our “Get Bonus” buttons for any NV sportsbook you’re interested in so you will be sure to receive the bonus you desire.

 - Register for the site using your name, address, email address, and any other information they may ask for as part of their KYC (Know Your Customer) Procedures.

 - Confirm your email address if necessary to verify your account.

-- Once your account is verified, make a qualifying deposit to receive a first deposit bonus or the risk-free bet promotion.
+- Once your account is verified, make a qualifying deposit to receive a first deposit bonus or the risk-bonus bet promotion.

 How To Deposit

 If you’ve never deposited money at an online sportsbook, you may think the process is a difficult one.
 Online betting makes it very easy and straightforward!
 On top of its convenience, online gambling offers high levels of encryption and security so your money and your data are kept safe.
 Here’s how you can deposit funds: